-How Microsoft Improved Its Identity Products and Services October 2022
+How Microsoft Improved Its Identity Products & Services - August 2022

 Microsoft Ignite was held on October 12 to 14th 2022, and was a truly hybrid event, with in-person sessions held at the Seattle conference center as well as pre-recorded content and Teams live-event style sessions being streamed around the world.
 The big catch phrase of the conference this year was “Do more with less”.
 As organizations adapt to new challenges, they are looking to have more choice in the way they work and to get better results with less friction.
 The updates to products revealed at Microsoft Ignite were aimed at helping customers get the full value of Microsoft’s technologies.